kenken64/workshop01-api/README.md

 * Via the X-Api-Key HTTP header.
 * Via the Authorization HTTP header.
 Bearer optional, do not base 64 encode.

 4. b.
-Right after getting the response if the result is more than 30 records the program will truncate it the result.
+Right after getting the response if the result is more than 30 records the program will truncate the result to meet the 30 records requirement.

 ```
 https://newsapi.org/v2/top-headlines?apiKey=ecc8081a11e24c1490722c9da1564fe5&sources=reuters&q=Technology